syntevo/syntevo.github.io/SmartGit/Latest/System-Properties.md

 > users to report SmartGit bugs to you, otherwise they will go unnoticed.

-## License user/seat tracking

-For licenses with a large number of users, it can be helpful to track the number of active SmartGit users over time.
-For this purpose, SmartGit can optionally access ("ping") a configurable URL which can be used to collect these user statistics on the server side.
-This requires customer-specific configuration because in different companies different means define a person (user), e.g. by a user-specific unique environment variable value.
-A simple implementation on the server-side would just be a virtual host logging to a separate access log file.
-The resulting log files can be analyzed, e.g. using `grep`.

 ### smartgit.license.defaultPath

 By default, SmartGit will look for a "default" license file in the